 - Connectivity: Heightened sense of connection with your natural surroundings.
 Not only will you see more wildlife, but with no one else to talk to, you also gift yourself the opportunity to tune into Mother Nature’s incredible soundtrack.

 - Reduced impact on the environment.

-- Contemplation: With no external demands on your time and free from the tumult of urban life, the simple act of walking by yourself in the woods offers an ideal opportunity for reflection: ” I only went out for a walk and finally concluded to stay out till sundown, for going out, I found, I was really going in (John Muir).”
+- Contemplation: One of Mother Nature’s happiest knacks is her ability to help us put stuff into perspective.
+With no external demands on your time and free from the tumult of urban life, the simple act of walking by yourself in the woods can offer an ideal opportunity for reflection and clarification.

 - The Onus: You are on your own if injury or illness occurs.